Hand-Pulled Noodles: The Ancient Art of La Mian

 Regional Noodle Traditions

-Every region of China has its own noodle identity.
-Lanzhou beef noodles — perhaps the most famous la mian dish — feature hand-pulled noodles in a clear beef broth topped with sliced beef, chili oil, cilantro, and garlic sprouts.
-In Xi'an, biang biang noodles are thick, belt-like strips tossed with chili and vinegar.
-Beijing's zha jiang mian pairs wheat noodles with a savory fermented bean paste sauce.
-And in Sichuan, dan dan noodles deliver a fiery punch of chili oil and Szechuan peppercorn over thin wheat noodles.
+Regions across China claim distinct noodle identities.
+Lanzhou beef noodles, the best-known la mian dish, feature hand-pulled strands in clear beef broth with sliced beef, chili oil, cilantro, and garlic sprouts.
+In Xi'an, biang biang noodles are thick belt-like strips tossed with chili and vinegar.
+Beijing's zha jiang mian pairs wheat noodles with fermented bean paste.
+In Sichuan, dan dan noodles deliver chili oil and Szechuan peppercorn over thin wheat noodles.

 Noodles at Hong Kong Palace